htso/AHA/README.md

 #Datasets
 In their paper, the algorithm is tested on three datasets : Cifar10, NORB, and STL.
 I provide the functions to download these datasets directly from the web.
 But beware that it may take a long time to download certain files, e.g. CIFAR10.

-I included a small subset of the CIFAR10.
+I include a toy dataset, which is small subset of CIFAR10.
 To load it, just type

     data(tinyCifar10)

 #Run
 I provide a demo in the /demo subfolder.
 To run it,

+    setwd(system.file(package="AHA"))
     demo(runscript)

+#WARNING
+It may take a long time to finish a run, even on the toy dataset.

 [1] Coates, Adam, Andrew Y. Ng, and Honglak Lee.
 "An analysis of single-layer networks in unsupervised feature learning."
 International conference on artificial intelligence and statistics.
 2011.